ebauman/rio-demo/README.md

     3. That container image is then put into a Kubernetes Deployment

 3. Once built, grab the generated endpoint (`rio ps`) and open the URL

+    Speak to the following points:
+    1. Rio domain was auto-generated (`xxxx.on-rio.io`)
+    2. This service has a service-specific domain (`rio-demo-v0.xxxx.on-rio.io`)
+    3. Rio auto-secured using Let's Encrypt wildcard certificate (valid for `xxxx.on-rio.io`)

+4. Demonstrate auto-scaling:
+   1. Execute `rio inspect rio-demo` to grab the HTTP endpoint (*not* https) for the service.
+   2. Execute `hey -c 60 -z 3m http://rio-demo-v0.xxxx.on-rio.io:12345` to send 60 concurrent requests for 3 minutes to the service
+   3. Execute `watch rio ps` and observe the Rio service auto-scale after a period of time, up to 10 replicas.
+   4. Stop `hey` (ctrl-c) and observe after a period of time, the scale falls back to 1

+    Speak to the following points:
+    1. `hey` is only capable of handling `http` traffic, so we needed to find that endpoint.
+There is more info available using `rio inspect` (out of scope of this demo)
+    2. Rio is capable of scaling to 0
+    3. Scaling is performed based on QPS, which is subject to the perf characteristics of the app being scaled. (e.g. if app responds quickly, QPS may not reach 60)
+    4. QPS is based on metrics exported from linkerd sidecar.
+Autoscaling is done via lightweight autoscaler that is part of Rio.

+5. Demonstrate staging:
+   1. Execute `rio stage --image ebauman/rio-demo:v2 rio-demo v2`

+        We are staging a new version of a service, and giving it v2 as the version tag.

+   2. Execute `rio ps` and note that there is a new version staged.

+   3. Execute `rio endpoints` and note the single endpoint that is pointing to `v0` of the application

+        This is a good place to talk about how *Apps* differ from *Services*.
+Explain how Apps are collections of Services, and traffic is distributed according to the Weight column available when executing `rio ps`
+   4. Open the App endpoint in the browser.
+Note how this is currently showing the output of app version v0.
+   5. Execute `rio promote rio-demo@v2` and note how traffic shifts (`rio ps`)

+        After `rio promote` has been executed, you can follow it up with `rio ps`.
+This will show the Weight column as having shifted traffic 100% to your new v2 service.
+   6. Refresh the App endpoint you opened in step #4, and how the output is now showing v2.

+6. Demonstrate routing
+   1. Execute `rio route add rio-demo/old to rio-demo@v0`
+   2. Execute `rio route list` to show the list of routes.
+Demonstrate opening the /old URL and how traffic is diverted to the old deployment.

+## Other Topics

+### Rio Dashboard

+To launch (and enable the feature if disabled) execute `rio dashboard`.

+The dashboard is in active development, and undergoing quite a bit of refinement.
+Some features are not yet 100% implemented, so use with caution.